Takeaways: Jackson makes history, GOP vows no 'spectacle' – KION546

 AP Congressional Correspondent

 WASHINGTON (AP) — History was made the instant Judge Ketanji Brown Jackson appeared before the Senate Judiciary Committee.
-She is the first Black woman nominated to the Supreme Court in the U.S. history.
+She is the first Black woman nominated to the Supreme Court.
 President Joe Biden promised he would choose a Black woman for the job and the Harvard-trained Jackson emerged as an early favorite.
 Democrats have the potential votes in the 50-50 Senate to confirm Jackson, to replace retiring Justice Stephen Breyer, even if all Republicans are opposed.
 Committee chairman Sen. Dick Durbin said as he opened the historic hearing: “Today is a proud day for America.”